uvarc/rc-website/content/userinfo/howtos/storage/drive-mapping.md

 # Windows

 * Open a File Explorer page.
-In the left column, right click on *This PC*.
+In the left column, right-click on *This PC*.
 In the drop-down box that appears, look for the *Map Network Drive* option.
 If you do not see this option, click on *Show more Options*, and then click on *Map network drive...*.
 * When the *Map Network Drive* dialog box appears, select a letter for the drive.This will be the location on your PC where you will be able to access your storage.
 * Also in the *Map Network Drive* dialog box, type the path for your storage location in the Folder field.
     * For **Research Standard** storage, the path starts with `\\standard.hpc.virginia.edu\` followed by your storage share name, for example `\\standard.hpc.virginia.edu\mylab-storage`